 How do I organize and file my estimated and annual taxes?

 - Get a business use only credit card

 Options for filing:

-- TurboTax Self-Employed – Costs about $100 (If you want TurboTax, you must use the self-employed option)
+- TurboTax / H&R Block Self-Employed – Costs about $100 (If you use these softwares, you must purchase the self-employed option)

 - Quickbooks – For estimated filing purpose–syncs with Turbotax